Pavan-1997/Python_DevOps_Networking-Libraries/README.md

     You should see output indicating that the client sends a message, the server receives it, and then echoes it back to the client.

 - Both the `server.py` and `client.py` are present in the repo

+##  Requests Library

+The `requests` library in Python is a widely-used library for making HTTP requests.
+It simplifies the process of sending HTTP requests and handling responses.
+Below is an example that demonstrates how to use the `requests` library to make a simple HTTP GET request: